A: The KSU Writing Center is located in English 242. During spring and fall semesters, our hours are Monday-Thursday 9-8, Friday 9-2, and Sunday 1-5.

 A: Bring a printed copy of your paper (if you've started on it) and your assignment sheet or guidelines.
 If you have a previous draft or paper on which your instructor has commented, bring that as well.

-A: Appointments are scheduled for 30 minutes.
+A: Appointments are scheduled for one hour.
 If the Center is not busy, the session can last longer.
 If you are working on a very long paper or project, you may set up an extended session or series of sessions.
 Please email email@example.com with these requests.

 A: At the beginning of the session, your writing assistant will record your name and course information.
 When the session is completed – and with your permission – the assistant will send an email to your professor with a brief summary of the conference.